aladygit/aladygit/README.md

-- 👋 Hi, I’m Carlota @aladygit
+- 👋 Hi, I’m Carlota
 - 👀 I’m interested in learning projects/collabs and pretty data viz
 - 🌱 I’m currently learning Python, SQL and training for a marathon with my dog
 - 🔪 I'm a chef and now a STEM student